King Kong (2005 video game): Plot

-In 1933, film director Carl Denham (Jack Black), has acquired a mysterious map, which reveals the secret location of a large island known as Skull Island, located in the far reaches of the Pacific Ocean.
+In 1933, film director Carl Denham (Jack Black), has acquired a mysterious map, which reveals the secret location of Skull Island, an island in the far reaches of the Pacific Ocean.
 Carl hires playwright Jack Driscoll (Adrien Brody) to write his script and plucks a starving, out-of-work actress Ann Darrow (Naomi Watts) to play the part of leading lady and a tramp steamer called the Venture to take them to the island.
 The ship, controlled by Captain Englehorn (Thomas Kretschmann) arrives at the island on October 12.
 Three lifeboats containing the cast, crew and sailors are dispatched to the island.
-Due to stormy seas and large rocks, the lifeboat containing Jack, Carl, Ann, Hayes (Evan Parke), and Briggs smashes into a chunk of rocks, killing Briggs.
+Due to stormy seas, the lifeboat containing Jack, Carl, Ann, and Hayes (Evan Parke) smashes into a chunk of rocks, killing sailor Briggs.

 Hayes shoots out a distress signal, causing Englehorn to come looking for them via the ship's plane and drop ammo supplies for them.
 The group, after fighting off giant crabs, head onto a rocky outcrop.
-Carl suggests shooting some test shots for his movie, asking Ann to scream.
-Her classic damsel-in-distress style wailing is answered by a loud roar.
+Carl suggests shooting test shots for his movie, asking Ann to scream.
+Her wailing is answered by a loud roar.
 The party progresses forward, meeting up with the second lifeboat containing Preston (Colin Hanks), Jimmy (Jamie Bell) and Lumpy (Andy Serkis), although it cannot land because of the strong current of the sea.
-The team continue traversing the island, battling many vicious predators such as giant megapedes, scorpio-pedes, and Terapusmordax and are eventually forced to split up as they make their way to a massive wall looming in the distance.
+The team continue traversing the island, battling vicious predators such as giant megapedes, scorpio-pedes, and Terapusmordax and are eventually forced to split up as they make their way to a massive wall looming in the distance.
 Navigating through a seemingly abandoned village, Jack and Ann are captured by the island natives.